With 2020 staring us in the face, it’s time to review goal setting and the systems you can put in place in order to reach those goals.

 Meditation, medication, and other forms of mindfulness training/practice can also help.
 There’s a podcast that I listen to regularly called “10% Happier” that will help you with establishing a meditation practice.

 Do some research about this.
 Meditation can and will take many different forms, and not each modality will be right for you.
-Reading has also proven to have meditative benefits.
+Some may find that magic mushrooms from a magic mushroom dispensary can help them to relax, whilst reading has also proven to have meditative benefits.

 It really is up to the individual as to what they consider, short, medium, and long-term, but my definitions are as follows: Short-term – less than 3 years.
 Medium-term – 3-15.
 Long-term – 15+.